kokjp1/Portfolio-James-Kok/README.md

 https://daisyui.com/
 https://codingstella.com/glowy-cards-hover-effect-in-html-css-javascript/

+to-do:

-to-do: fix image size (PC pictures, test later to see if necessary, very slow atm)
+* fix image size (PC pictures, test later to see if necessary, very slow atm)
+* (on mobile, add a small explanation for diff element because its not a slider but clicking the pictures)